Using Advanced GD&T Techniques | Design for Inspection, Part 4

 Bootstrap Setup & Fixture Configuration

-> On the fixture, the initial datum coordinate system is defined by physical features which are part of the fixture (it could be three surfaces or a cube; there are lots of ways to do it).
+- On the fixture, the initial datum coordinate system is defined by physical features that are part of the fixture.
+It could be three surfaces or a cube; there are many ways to do it.

-> The operator uses the CMM to measure the physical feature of the fixture to construct the first datum coordinate system.
+- The operator uses the CMM to measure the fixture’s physical features to construct the first datum coordinate system.

-> Using the fixture coordinate system, the operator inputs the locations of the six points and instructs the CMM to take measurements at those locations.
-The CMM will report different values than the positions of the six points from the drawings because the part and fixture are not perfect.
+- Using the fixture coordinate system, the operator inputs the locations of the six points and instructs the CMM to take measurements at those locations.
+The CMM will report different values than the positions of the six points from the drawings because the part and fixture are imperfect.

-> If the difference in origin positions is smaller than some criteria, then the method is complete.
-Otherwise, the process repeats to create a new coordinate system using the previous coordinate system.
+- If the difference in origin positions is smaller than some criteria, then the method is complete.
+Otherwise, the process repeats to create a new coordinate system using the previous one.

-When a datum coordinate system isn’t required for an organic shape, use Profile all over, which says to take a cloud of points on the surface, compare it to CAD, and output the deviation.
+When a datum coordinate system isn’t required for an organic shape, use Profile All Over, as shown in Fig. 4Q.
+This notation indicates taking a cloud of points on the surface, comparing it to CAD, and outputting the deviation.

 Note: There are no datums in the reference frame, thus no need for a coordinate system.

-For example, when we’re defining an organic silicone part, it would be excessive to create a datum coordinate system and it wouldn’t be accurate since the CMM probe force would deform the part and cause incorrect measurements.
-If we just need to confirm the shape and size, then we can specify Profile all over.
+For example, when we’re defining an organic silicone part, it would be excessive to create a datum coordinate system, and it wouldn’t be accurate since the CMM probe force would deform the part and cause incorrect measurements.
+We can specify Profile All Over if we just need to confirm the shape and size.

 Using Words When Symbols Fall Short